Keeping everyone safe.

 Frequently Asked Questions

-Can I watch the session my child is attending?
+Can I watch a session my child is attending?

 - If your child is performing in a concert with us, we actively encourage you to bring family and friends to enjoy the performance too!

-What safeguarding policies and safe working practices do you have in place?
+What safeguarding policy do you have in place?

-- We have a comprehensive safeguarding policy which also includes information about anti-bullying, e-safety and whistleblowing.
+We have a comprehensive safeguarding policy which also includes:

-- We have a comprehensive risk assessment which is designed to minimise potential risks to the health and safety of all our members, but in particular youth and vulnerable members.
+- Our comprehensive risk assessment which is designed to minimise potential risks to the health and safety of all our members, but in particular youth and vulnerable members.

-- We have a code of conduct for adults and youth volunteers who work with youth members.
+- Our code of conduct for all members, parents, and adults and youth volunteers who work with youth members.

 - We thoroughly vet the staff and volunteers who regularly work directly with youth members.
 This includes reference checks, qualification verification and DBS checks through to ongoing professional development including safeguarding training.